evanbowman/blind-jump-portable/README.md

 ## Building

-The project should be pretty easy to compile, but if you have trouble, please try using the attached docker container before emailing me about operating system questions.
+The project should be pretty easy to compile, but if you have trouble, please try using the attached docker container before emailing me with operating system questions.
 ```
 sudo docker build -t blind_jump_build .
 sudo docker run -it blind_jump_build